idmken/idmken.github.io/research/2309-usfederation/readme.md

 # List of Identity Federations in the United States

+A literature review identifying and comparing U.S. based identity federations to the NISTIR 8149 Identity Trust Framework.

 | Name | Governance | Security | Compliance | Recognition | Notes |
 | ---- | ----- | ----- | ------ | ------ | ----- |
 | DirecTrust | | | | | |